 Last year, Josh Sim from Malaysia took home the grand prize.
-His creation, titled Congo, featured a seemingly vast jungle of trees and shrubs, with branches covered with moss – all underwater, of course.
+His creation, titled "Congo", featured a seemingly vast jungle of trees and shrubs, with branches covered with moss – all underwater, of course.

 If you are toying with the idea of actually joining, maybe you should first know the amount of work that goes into these works of art.
 It can take up to months or even years in order for someone to complete an aquascape.

 From minute details like the type of gravel or soil to the different plants and fishes that you will be putting in, it requires careful planning.
-It is not common to hear of someone tearing down his whole setup and start afresh when something minor goes wrong too.
+It is not uncommon to hear of someone tearing down his whole setup and start afresh when something minor goes wrong too.